Trevor Sinclair: International career

 In 1994, Sinclair was called up to the Republic of Ireland squad by Jack Charlton, but was unable to declare for his mother's homeland as he had already played at U21 level for England.
 This meant he missed out on the World Cup on 1994.

-Sinclair was called up to Terry Venables' get-together England squad in April 1995, but was not capped for the senior side until 2001.
+Sinclair was called up to Terry Venables' get-together England squad in April 1995, and again by Kevin Keegan in 1999, but was not capped for the senior side until 2001.
 Sinclair earned 12 caps for England, four of which came in the 2002 World Cup, in which he was a last-minute replacement for the injured Danny Murphy.
 In turn, he replaced Owen Hargreaves, who was injured early in the competition, in the team and was widely regarded as one of England's best players in the tournament, doing a job on England's then "problem left hand side".

 Coaching career

 Sinclair was the assistant manager of Lancaster City.
 On 25 August 2014, he made a substitute appearance in the second half of a 3–1 defeat to Clitheroe in the league.

 As of October 2021, Sinclair runs a football academy with Bamber Bridge manager Jamie Milligan.

-In January 2024, Sinclair was appointed as an assistant coach for the men's India national football team.
+In January 2024, Sinclair was appointed as an assistant coach for the men's India national team.

+In January 2026, he was announced as an assistant coach for USL 1 Sarasota Paradise.